Meigs County, Ohio

 Meigs County (/ˈmɛgz/ MEGZ) is a county located in the U.S. state of Ohio.
 As of the 2020 census, the population was 22,210.
 Its county seat is Pomeroy.
-The county is named for Return J. Meigs Jr., the fourth Governor of Ohio.
+Meigs County, Ohio was officially established on April 1, 1819 (after authorization by the state government on January 21, 1819) from parts of Gallia and Athens counties.
+The county is named for Return J. Meigs Jr., the fourth governor of Ohio.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 433 sqmi, of which 430 sqmi is land and 2.9 sqmi (0.7%) is water.
 The Ohio River forms the eastern and southern boundaries of the county, the other side of which is located in West Virginia.

 Meigs County lies in the Appalachian Plateau physiographic region of the Appalachian Mountains.
-The landscape is considered to be anywhere from gently rolling to rugged, typical of a dissected plateau.
-Elevations range from 1020 ft asl (above sea level) in the southwest to about 535 ft asl in the far south central part of the county along the Ohio River.
+The landscape ranges from gently rolling to rugged, typical of a dissected plateau.
+Elevations range from 1020 ft above sea level (asl) in the southwest to about 535 ft asl in the far south central part of the county along the Ohio River.
 The majority of Meigs County is drained by two subwatersheds of the Ohio River, Shade River and Leading Creek.
 Another stream of note is Raccoon Creek, which flows through a small area of the northwestern corner of the county.

 Coal mining, both strip and underground, has been an important industry in Meigs County since the late 19th century, although mining of all types largely ceased by the 1990s.
 The effects of mining are still readily seen on the landscape today.
 Features such as high walls, spoil piles, and irregular topography are still prevalent.

-Many tributaries in the Leading Creek basin are plagued by acid mine drainage and sedimentation.
+Historically, many tributaries in the Leading Creek basin have been plagued by acid mine drainage, sedimentation, and nutrient enrichment/pathogens via runoff from sewage treatment systems and agricultural practices.
+In 1993, an emergency dewatering event at the Meigs #31 Mine (owned by Southern Ohio Coal Company) released millions of gallons of partially treated and untreated mine water into the Leading Creek Watershed.
+This unregulated discharge eliminated all life from Parker Run and the lower 16 miles of Leading Creek.
+In response to this environmental disaster, the United States Fish and Wildlife Service established a restoration plan for the watershed.

-In 2009, Gatling, Ohio LLC invested $75 million to open a new coal mine and coal prep plant near Racine.
-It is capable of employing 120 to 150 miners, and is capable of producing 3.5 million marketable tons of coal per year.
+In 2009, Gatling, Ohio LLC invested $75 million to open the Yellowbush coal mine and coal prep plant near Racine, Ohio.
+It was deemed capable of employing 120 to 150 miners and had an estimated production capacity of 3.5 million marketable tons of coal per year.
+In 2015, the Yellowbush mine closed after years of slow development and lower production levels than expected.